The Context: Crime is Once Again on the Rise Across America

 During the 1990s and for the first few years of this decade, there were dramatic declines in every category of crime across the country.
-In recent years, however, we've begun to see an alarming reversal: crime is once again on the rise - and in some communities it is an epidemic:
+In recent years, however, there has been an alarming reversal, and in some communities crime continues to be an epidemic:

-• With the economy apparently headed into recession, law enforcement leaders are warning that crime could soon rise further.
+• With the economic downturn, law enforcement leaders are warning that crime could soon rise.

-• And for police who patrol the streets, they are faced with criminals who are better-armed than ever before.
-In 2007, fatal shootings of police officers rose 20% according to the FBI.
+• And police who patrol the streets are faced with criminals who are better-armed than ever before.
+In 2009, 45 police officers were shot and killed with guns, according to the FBI.1

 A Three-Pronged Crime-Fighting Strategy